ErikKalkoken/evebuddy/README.md

 ## Features

-A more detailed overview of the provided features:
+The following is a detailed list of EVE Buddy's features.
+All features are available for both desktop and mobile:

-- Assets: Assets of all characters with full text search feature
+- **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views:
+  - Assets: Search assets across all characters
-- Clones: Jump clones of all characters with route search from any location
+  - Clones: Search nearest available jump clones across all characters
-- Colonies: Lost of all planetary industry colonies with current status
+  - Colonies: Browse PI colonies across all characters
-- Contracts: Contracts of all characters
+  - Contracts: Browse contracts of all characters
-- Industry: Active and history of industry jobs for all character an corporations
+  - Industry: Browse industry jobs for all characters and related corporations
-- Location: Location in New Eden and current ships for all characters
+  - Location: Browse the location of all characters and their current ships
-- Training: Queue status and skillpoints
+  - Training: Keep track of the training status for all characters
   - Wealth: Charts showing wealth distribution across all characters

-- Characters:
+- **Character monitor**: Check current information about each of your characters:
   - Assets: Browse through your assets at all your locations
   - Clones: Current augmentations, jump clones & jump cooldown timer
-  - Mails: Full mail client for receiving and sending Eve mails
+  - Mails: Browser through all mails
   - Communications: Browse through all communications
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
   - Wallet: Wallet and market Transactions

-- Corporations:
+- **Corporation monitor**: Check current information about each of your corporations: (depending on their roles)
   - Members: List of current corporation members
   - Wallets: Wallet, market transactions and balances for corporation wallets

+- **Notifications**: Get notified on your desktop or mobile about new EVE communications and other important updates:
+  - Training queue became empty
+  - Contract status changed
+  - PI extraction went offline
-- Can generate desktop/mobile notifications for EVE notification and other important events (e.g. structure attacked, training queue expired)
+  - New EVE communication received (e.g. structure attacked)
+  - New EVE mail received

-- Ability to search New Eden (similar to in-game search bar)
+- **New Eden search**: Search live on the game server, similar to in-game search bar:
+  - Search for: Agents, Alliances, Characters, Constellations, Corporations, Factions, Regions, Stations, Systems, Types
+  - Simple or advanced search with filters
+  - Search history

-- Show information about various entities (e.g. character, alliance, location); similar to in-game information windows
+- **Information windows**: Show additional information for most objects on screen, similar to in-game information windows:
+  - Alliances
+  - Characters
+  - Constellations
+  - Corporations
+  - Factions
+  - Locations (i.e. structure or station)
+  - Regions
+  - Systems
+  - Types

+- **Mail client**: Full mail client for receiving and sending Eve mails

+- **Run in Background**: The app can run in the background and continue to notify you while you are doing something else (e.g. play Eve Online)
-- Can minimize to system tray and show indicator for new mail (desktop only)
+  - Desktop: Can minimize to system tray and show an indicator for new EVE mail
-- Available for desktop (Windows, macOS, Linux) and mobile (Android)
+  - Mobile: Will continue running in the background after switching to another app

+- **Theming**: Configurable color theme:
-- Automatic dark and light theme
+  - Dark theme
-- Offline mode
+  - Light theme

 ## Highlights